 The “lying” truths:

-- You are stupid; You are ugly; You will never amount to anything; You’re fat; You’re a girl; You’re a sissy; You’re a wimp; Numb Nuts; You’re nothing but a big baby; You’ll never be a man; You’re Lazy; You’re wrong; You have no right to give your opinion; Anything you have to say keep it to yourself; do as I say, not as I do; as long as you live under my roof you will do and believe what I say; who are you going to believe, me or your uncle?; speak only when spoken to; shut up, I don’t care what you have to say; the next time I see you crying I’ll give you something to cry about.
+- You are stupid and ugly; You will never amount to anything; You’re fat; You’re a girl, a sissy, a wimp; Numb Nuts; You’re nothing but a big baby; You’ll never be a man; And, you’re Lazy; You’re wrong; You have no right to give your opinion; Anything you have to say keep it to yourself; do as I say, not as I do; as long as you live under my roof you will do and believe what I say; who are you going to believe, me or your uncle?; speak only when spoken to; shut up, I don’t care what you have to say; the next time I see you crying I’ll give you something to cry about.

 - Much of this was non-verbal: I’m too busy watching TV right now; you’re the oldest and should set a good example (what example); visiting with my sister is more important than leaving you alone after getting home from the hospital; be quiet and go to sleep; just wait until your father get’s home so he can use the belt on you; come home, pack your bags and get out